-Any indoor restaurant operation must be limited to no more than 50% of its building occupancy with the maintenance of social distancing of 6 feet between parties.
+When permitted, indoor operation must be limited to no more than 50% of its building occupancy with the maintenance of social distancing of 6 feet between parties.
 Any outdoor seating must maintain similar distancing but in no event may the combined indoor and outdoor operation exceed 100% of its legally permitted building occupancy.
-All bar counters must remain closed to seating.
 See additional information regarding outdoor seating.